rocketpowerinc/go-pwr/README.md

 **`go-pwr`** works seamlessly on both desktop and server environments:

 **Desktop Environments:**

 - Opens scripts in new terminal windows (Windows Terminal, iTerm2, gnome-terminal, etc.)
 - Full GUI experience with syntax highlighting

 **Server Environments (Headless/SSH):**

+- **Automatic tmux integration**: On Linux server environments (no DISPLAY), `go-pwr` automatically starts in a tmux session for the best experience
-- Automatically detects server environments (no DISPLAY variable)
+- Detects server environments (no DISPLAY variable) and launches in tmux if available
 - Uses `tmux` sessions to run scripts in separate windows
 - Falls back to direct execution if tmux is not available
 - Perfect for remote server management and automation

 **Server Usage Tips:**

 - Install `tmux` for the best experience: `sudo apt install tmux`
+- **Automatic tmux**: The main application will auto-start in tmux on Linux servers
 - Scripts run in named sessions: `tmux list-sessions` to see active sessions
-- Use `Ctrl+B, D` to detach from running scripts
+- Use `Ctrl+B, D` to detach from running scripts or the main app
 - tmux allows scripts to continue running even if you disconnect
+- **Disable auto-tmux**: Set `export GO_PWR_NO_TMUX=1` to disable automatic tmux launching

 ---